 To move an area without moving its contents, hold Alt (option on a Mac) and drag.

 An area is similar to a subsystem in that it is a way to group related blocks.
 However, a subsystem creates a hierarchy, replacing multiple blocks in a model with a single block.
-You can initially group related blocks in an area and later decide to put those blocks in a subsystem by converting the area.
+You can initially group related blocks in an area and later decide to put those blocks in a subsystem by converting the area to a subsystem.
 The resulting subsystem has the same name, blocks, description, and requirements traceability information as the area.

 To convert an area to a subsystem, right-click the area and select Create Subsystem from Area.

 If you have applied formatting to a block, signal line, or area in a model, you can copy the formatting and apply it to another model element.
-Examples of formatting include font changes, foreground and background color, and drop shadow effects.
+Examples of formatting include font changes, foreground and background color selections, and drop shadow effects.

 Select the block, line, or area whose formatting you want to copy.

-From the ellipsis menu, select Copy Formatting.
+From the action bar, select Copy Formatting.
 The cursor becomes a paintbrush.